 The Unexpected Reality

-These patients are emotionally and mentally sensitive, and that is the reason why most of them are prone to anxiety and depression.
+“Mental health struggles are real.
+They can be painful.
+You may feel alone.
+In some of the darkest times, you may feel like something is “wrong” with you to the core,” says Erica Thompson, LMFT, LPCC.
+That is the reason these patients are emotionally and mentally sensitive, and that is the reason why most of them are prone to anxiety and depression.
 But have you ever wonder what causes their mental illness?
 Well, cancer patients often believe they are surrounded by people who can always be there for them whenever they need someone.
 But honestly, it is the worst.
 You see, a lot of people can promise these patients that they will always be there for them.
 But in reality, when there is a relapse, nobody will call, text, or do anything to reach out.
 People might not care at all, and that particular instance is genuinely hurtful.
 Understandably, a lot of concerned people don’t know what to say or do when dealing with cancer patients.
 But the thought of just staying by their sides and just saying anything creates a little difference.
-These cancer patients are fragile, but they are not stupid in understanding how hard it is for people to adjust to their needs.
+They are fragile, but they are not stupid in understanding how hard it is for people to adjust to their needs.

 Along With The Changes

 What people don’t internalize is the patients’ character buildup after a diagnosis.
-Most cancer patients tend to push people away.
+Most of them tend to push people away.
 But that does not mean they should leave these unfortunate ones behind.
 Yes, these patients often hold back with the physical, emotional, and mental connection.
 But that is because they are trying to save themselves for a better moment afterward.
-It is essential not only for the patients to secure his health, but it is also necessary that surrounding people know their responsibilities as well.
+It is essential not only for the patient to secure his health, but it is also necessary that surrounding people know their responsibilities as well.
+“Knowing your risk factors for depression and other mental health diagnoses, and how your mental health may be impacted by the medications you take is a crucial part of taking control of your mental and physical health.”
+Julia Hogan, LCPC said.
+And that is very important.

 There is always a misconception about everything, and being a cancer patient is no excuse.
 These people are fully aware of what is happening in their lives.
 There are certain days they are okay, and there are those moments they are not feeling great.
 As individuals who want to help them out, we have to make them feel they are loved.
 We have to thank them for their existence and appreciate their will of making it through the struggle.